AI, Games, and Markets - Fall 2023

 - 5% Project milestone report

 Bonus credit: Find mistakes in my lectures notes!
-Anyone who discovers a mistake in the lecture notes will be awarded extra credit applied after grade cutoffs are calculated (if a mistake is discovered by more than one person then credit will be split).
+Anyone who discovers a mistake in the lecture notes will be awarded extra credit applied after grade cutoffs are calculated (if a mistake is discovered by more than one person then credit will be split proportionally).
 If you have improvement suggestions then please share those as well.
 I may also consider awarding extra credit for these if I end up incorporating them.
-In any case I would love to hear your feedback
+In any case I would love to hear them.

 Homework